-Maitland, who left the military with the rank of brigadier general, became director of aeronautics in Wisconsin in 1949.
-He took a similar state position in Michigan from 1950-56.
+After the war he became director of aeronautics in Wisconsin in 1949, and then took a similar state position in Michigan from 1950 to 1956.

-In 1956, Maitland abruptly changed his life when he was ordained an Episcopal minister in Iron River, Mich., where he was known as ''the flying preacher,'' Hankey said.
+Abruptly changing his life, he was ordained an Episcopal minister in Iron River, Mich., in 1956 and was known as ''the flying preacher,'' Hankey said.

-In addition to his daughter, Maitland is survived by his wife, Kathleen and four grandchildren.
+Besides his daughter, Maitland is survived by his wife, Kathleen, and four grandchildren.